 Locate and install the Segment integration

 Locate the Segment integration on the “Integrations” tab under your Admin settings.
 Additional setup instructions are in our documentation.

-If you’re new to Split, get a free trial to learn more about how you can use your data already in Segment for feature management and feature experimentation.
+If you’re new to Split, get a free trial to learn more about how you can use your data already in Segment for feature flags, feature management, and feature experimentation.